When developing a presentation, we strongly recommend sticking to the following requirements:

 - The final slide should contain the main ideas of the presentation.

-- Presentations can be prepared in MS Office package version 2019 or below, in Open Office or Libre Office.
+- Presentations can be prepared in MS Office package version 2010 or 2013, in Open Office or Libre Office.

 - File format - ppt, pptx, pdf or Open Office formats.
-Prezi and Key presentations are not recommended.
+Prezi presentations are not recommended.